laravel/docs/starter-kits.md

 <a name="laravel-breeze-installation"></a>
 ### Installation

+First, you should [create a new Laravel application](/docs/{{version}}/installation).
+If you plan to use the [Laravel installer](/docs/{{version}}/installation#creating-a-laravel-project), you will be prompted to install Laravel Breeze during the installation process.
+If you choose to install Breeze, you may ignore the following installation instructions.

-First, you should [create a new Laravel application](/docs/{{version}}/installation), configure your database, and run your [database migrations](/docs/{{version}}/migrations).
-Once you have created a new Laravel application, you may install Laravel Breeze using Composer:
+If you have created a new Laravel application without any starter kit yet, you may install Laravel Breeze using Composer:

 ```shell
 composer require laravel/breeze --dev